ethereum/ethereum-org-website/src/content/defi/index.md

 ## Programmable money

-This sounds odd... "why would I wan/t to program my money"?
+This sounds odd... "why would I want to program my money"?
 However, this is more just a default feature of tokens on Ethereum.
 Anyone can program logic into payments which can lead to the creation of automated features that you don't need an intermediary service or institution to do for you.

 Standing orders, direct debits, payment routing – even payment streaming, can all be done automatically under your control and supervision.